BLUE ROAN HORSE

 FAMOUS ROAN STALLIONS

 Some famous roan horses include red roan stallion Red Man, born in 1935, and blue roan stallion Blue Valentine, born in 1957, who gained fame on the rodeo circuit.
-Zippos Mr. Good Bar, a famous red roan, was an American Quarter Horse Hall of Fame inductee for 2019.
+Zippos Mr. Good Bar, a famous red roan was not a strawberry roan horse, but an American Quarter Horse Hall of Fame inductee for 2019.
 He was known for his show career and as a top sire.
 The famous blue roan stallion named Royal Blue Boon, born in 1980 was the first in a line of world-class cutting horses.

 THE BLUE ROAN HORSE